 The holders of our preferred stock have the right to receive a liquidation preference entitling them to be paid out of our assets available for distribution to stockholders before any payment may be made to holders of any Common Stock or any series of preferred stock ranked junior to such class of preferred stock.
 The existence of a liquidation preference may reduce the value of our Common Stock, make it harder for us to sell shares of Common Stock in offerings in the future, or prevent or delay a change of control.
-Additionally, each share of Series A preferred stock is convertible into one share of Common Stock and each share of Series B preferred stock is convertible into two shares of Common Stock, subject to certain adjustments, which may cause substantial dilution to our common stockholders.
+Additionally, each share of Series A preferred stock is convertible into one-twelfth (1/12) of one share of Common Stock and each share of Series B preferred stock is convertible into one-sixth (1/6) of one share of Common Stock, subject to certain adjustments, which may cause substantial dilution to our common stockholders.
 The preferential rights could result in divergent interests between the holders of shares of preferred stock and holders of our Common Stock.
 In addition, our majority shareholder, Pharmsynthez holds shares consisting of the majority of our Series B Preferred Stock and all of our Series A Preferred Stock.
 The interests of these preferred holders may differ from the interests of our security holders as a whole.